xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - In YOLO, a grid only detects one object.
 What if a grid cell wants to detect multiple object?
   - ![](Images/27.png)
   - Car and person grid is same here.
+So the previously Y = [`Pc, bx, by, bh, bw, c1, c2, c3] can't represent two classes as c1, c2, c3 can only have one true.
   - In practice this happens rarely.
 - The idea of Anchor boxes helps us solving this issue.
 - If Y = `[Pc, bx, by, bh, bw, c1, c2, c3]` Then to use two anchor boxes like this: